The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Norway: Torunn Tronsvang of Up Norway.

 Best off-the-grid accommodations

-The Bolder’s five private one- and two-bedroom cabins are situated on 420 acres above the stunning Lysefjord.
+The Bolder’s five one- and two-bedroom cabins are situated on 420 acres above the stunning Lysefjord.
 This style of microretreat is emblematic of Norway’s focus on sustainable architecture and design with the lightest of footprints.
-The Bolder’s “lodges” are perfectly positioned for travelers who want to hike either the Pulpit Rock or the Kjerag Bolt.
+The Bolder’s “lodges” are perfectly positioned for travelers who want to hike either Pulpit Rock or the Kjerag Bolt.

 Restaurants the locals love